Arizona Sales Tax & Audit Guide

 What to Expect from an Arizona Sales Tax Auditor

-Once the auditor receives the necessary records, they will compare your Arizona sales and use tax returns to your federal income tax returns or bank statements to determine whether you reported all applicable or gross sales on your Arizona sales tax return(s).
+Once the auditor has all available information, they will compare your Arizona SUTRs to your federal income tax returns or bank statements to determine whether you reported all applicable or gross sales.

 NOTE: A slight error in how the tax was charged on even a single type of transaction can add up to a significant sales tax liability.